 - 1. Describe in your own words what the concept of a competition continuum should mean to a military officer. - 2.
 How do political objectives vary across the competition continuum?
 What effect do different political objectives have on the selection of military objectives? - 3.
 What are the characteristics or warnings of a "fragile" or "failed" state? - 4.
 Why should the Geographic Combatant Commanders be concerned about state failure?
 How can GCCs apply military resources most effectively in such scenarios? - 5.
 What other non-military organizations are likely to be involved?
 What are the implications for their participation for the military? - 6.
-To what extent should Great Power Competition (short of war) matter to military officers?
+To what extent should strategic competition (short of war) matter to military officers?
 Where in the world do you see GPC most evident, and what is the military's role? - 7.
-To what extent do "Great Power" nations affect fragile/failed states?
+To what extent does strategic competition affect fragile/failed states?
 Provide examples. - 8.
-How does UNSCR 1325 and WPS inclusion potentially impact state security and stability?
+How does UNSCR 1325 and the application of WPS potentially impact state security and stability?